AdobeDocs/campaign-standard.en/help/administration/using/configuring-email-channel.md

     * You cannot edit those fields.
 To update an address, contact the Adobe Customer Care team.
     * To add another address, you can use [Campaign Control Panel](https://experienceleague.adobe.com/docs/control-panel/using/subdomains-and-certificates/setting-up-new-subdomain.html) to set up a new subdomain, or contact the Adobe Customer Care team.
 Note that if several masks are used, they are separated by commas.
     * It is a good practice to set addresses using a star such as **@yourdomain.com**: it enables you to use any address ending with your subdomain name.
-    * Campaign supports, out-of-the-box, Google and Yahoo **One-Click List-Unsubscribe** capability.
-Be aware that if you modify the header value in custom templates, it could break the compliance with Google/Yahoo **One-Click List-Unsubscribe**.

 * **Deliverability**